 Adoniram and Ann Judson were living examples of trusting the Lord with their lives.
 They lived the truth of Scripture in their walk of obedience, trust, and sacrifice.”Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths” (Proverbs 3:5-6).

 These sacrifices led to seeds being planted in which the Lord grew.
-Christianity is now the second largest faith now in Burma, only after Buddism.
+Christianity is now the second-largest faith in Burma, only after Buddism.
 According to the Joshua Project, close to 8% of the Burmese (now Myanmar) population are professing Christians.
 This is a victory for the Gospel considering that the surrounding religious powers are Buddhist, Muslim, and Hindu.
 The climate in Myanmar is significantly hostile towards Christians.
 This goes as far as horrific violence, murder, and torture being pressed upon Christians by the Burmese military.

 But this does not stop the Burmese Christians, as it did not stop the first missionaries to ever step foot there.
 It is not about the persecution, but the Gospel.
 And the Gospel is more than sufficient to conquer the suffering of this world.
 As Christians, we should obediently lay our lives down, as Jesus first did for us.
 We must be dedicated when the trial comes during overseas missions, being confident that God is mighty to overcome.